stefanosu/holly-eng-take-home/README.md

 4. **TypeScript** - Type safety and proper typing throughout
 5. **Code quality** - Clean, maintainable code with attention to detail

+## Getting Started

+1. Clone this repository to your local machine
+2. Install dependencies
+3. Understand the requirements
+4. Start building!

 ## The Challenge

 You'll build a simple chat interface that allows users to query job and salary information stored in JSON files.
 Think of it as a basic HR assistant that can answer questions about job descriptions and compensation.
 The interface doesn't have to be anything fancy.